stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FSMC/SRAM_DataMemory/readme.txt

 - Create a project and setup all project configuration:
 <ul>
  <li> RVMDK
-    - in Project->Options->Target window, select 'RAM1'and enter 0x68000000 as
+    - in Project->Options for Target window, select 'RAM1'and enter 0x68000000
-      start address with size of 0x100000 (IRAM1 must be un-checked)
+      as start address with size of 0x100000 (IRAM1 must be un-checked)
     - uncomment "#define DATA_IN_ExtSRAM " in the "system_stm32f10x.c" file

  <li> EWARM5